 - A feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.

 But that’s not how today’s parents see a community.
 Their community resides on their phone.
 It’s their Facebook friends, or people they snapchat with.
 Today’s parents see their community as what other have in common with them…not necessarily what they have in common with others.
 It’s more like having a “community of individuals” rather than having just a “community.”

 If a family in your school’s current parent community has a task to mentor a new family, it will make the current family less likely to leave because they have a significant role to play in the continued life of the school.
 It will also make the new family less likely to leave since they know someone at the school who can introduce them to other members of the school community.

 While you can develop some kind of training for potential mentor families, perhaps the best strategy is to let them be themselves.
 The actions they come up will then be authentic rather than feel scripted.

 Sound too simplistic?
 Try it.
 It works.
+A community my wife and I belonged to when we were first married helped prepare engaged couples for marriage.
+If we didn’t have our mentor couple (which were called “prayer couples,” we wouldn’t have lasted very long).
 But here are three more ways to retain families, making sure students show up on the first day of school: